aweis89/ai-terminals.nvim/README.md

   the AI terminal, automatically wrapped in a markdown code block with the file path and language type included.

-  *Tip:* After sending the selection, ai-terminal doesn't send the enter key so you can add custom prompts to the selection.
-This is a goto way of sending prompts with context so the LLM knows which code the prompt pertains to (similar to the add comment command for Aider).

-  The format of the visual selection in the terminal will look a bit strange (e.g. shows ^I in-place of tabs).
-This is because it's using bracketed paste mode which is a uniform way of sending multi-line text (without "\n" submitting the prompt).
+  *Tip:* When toggling a terminal in visual mode (`:h ai-terminals.toggle`), the selection is automatically sent *without* a trailing newline, allowing you to add further instructions before submitting.
+This uses bracketed paste mode for reliable multi-line input.
-* **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal, formatted with severity, line/column numbers, messages, and the corresponding source code lines.
+* **🩺 Send Diagnostics:** Send diagnostics (errors, warnings, etc.) for the current buffer or visual selection to the AI terminal (`:h ai-terminals.send_diagnostics`), formatted with severity, line/column numbers, messages, and the corresponding source code lines.
-* **🚀 Run Command and Send Output:** Execute an arbitrary shell command and send its standard output along with the exit code to the active AI terminal.
-This is useful for running tests, linters, or other tools and feeding the results directly to the AI.
+* **🚀 Run Command and Send Output:** Execute an arbitrary shell command and send its standard output and exit code to the active AI terminal (`:h ai-terminals.send_command_output`).
+Useful for running tests, linters, etc., and feeding results to the AI.
+* **📝 Prompt Keymaps:** Define custom keymaps (`:h ai-terminals.config`) to send pre-defined prompts to specific terminals.
+  * **Selection Handling:** Configure whether the keymap includes visual selection (`include_selection` option, defaults to `true`).
+    * If `true`, the keymap works in normal and visual modes.
+In visual mode, the selection is prefixed to the prompt.
+    * If `false`, the keymap works only in normal mode and sends just the prompt.
+  * **Submission Control:** Configure whether a newline is sent after the prompt (`submit` option, defaults to `true`).
+  * **Dynamic Prompts:** Prompt text can be a string or a function that returns a string.
+Functions are evaluated when the keymap is triggered, allowing dynamic content (e.g., current file path).
+See example in `:h ai-terminals.config`.

 ### 🔥 Aider Specific Features

-While the generic features work well with Aider, this plugin includes additional helpers specifically for Aider:
+While the generic features work well with Aider, this plugin includes additional helpers specifically for Aider (`:h ai-terminals.aider`):

-* **➕ Add Files:** Quickly add the current file or a list of files to the Aider chat context using `/add` or `/read-only`.
+* **➕ Add Files:** Quickly add the current file or a list of files to the Aider chat context using `/add` or `/read-only` (`:h ai-terminals.aider_add_files`).
-* **➕ Add Buffers:** Add all currently listed buffers to the Aider chat context.
+* **➕ Add Buffers:** Add all currently listed buffers to the Aider chat context (`:h ai-terminals.aider_add_buffers`).
 * **💬 Add Comments:** Insert comments above the current line with a custom prefix (e.g., `AI!`, `AI?`).
-This automatically starts the Aider terminal, if it's not already running, and brings it to the forefront.
+This automatically starts the Aider terminal if needed (`:h ai-terminals.aider_comment`).

 ## ⚠️ Prerequisites